harsh19/NLP-Library/DeltaTFIDF/ReadMe.txt

 @harsh jhamtani
 16 October 2015

-The usual TFIDF feature values do not take into account the class labels while calculating IDF (~importance) values of tokens in classification tasks.
+The usual TFIDF feature values do not take into account the class labels while calculating IDF (~importance) values of terms in classification tasks.
 Delta TFIDF has been shown to work better than simple TFIDF in binary classification tasks. ( Martineau, Justin, and Tim Finin.
 "Delta TFIDF: An Improved Feature Space for Sentiment Analysis."
 ICWSM 9 (2009): 106. )

 -------